In need of a refresher on pruning technique, I stopped in at my second home, the Freeland Library.

-Some jobs need more than trial and error, or come with confusing instructions.
+When it comes to waterfront properties, some jobs require more than trial and error, or traditionally accepted practices.
 Some technical problems are beyond our knowledge.
 Those times call for expert help.
 Get that help early.
 There’s a great network of scientists and professionals surrounding coastal issues.
 They really appreciate being called in before a situation turns into an emergency.

 10. Learn to value a different set of rewards.

-Instant gratification is nice, but it’s difficult to come by when working with nature.
+While instant gratification is nice, it can be difficult to come by when working with nature.
 In this realm, you have to take the long view.
-When you’re seeking control, letting things be, letting the pieces fall where they may, can be the ultimate torture.
+When you’re seeking control over your surroundings, letting things be, letting the pieces fall where they may, can be the ultimate torture.
 If your biggest thrill is planting your petunias precisely 10 inches apart, on center, you’re in for some changes.
 But the rewards for learning to SAIL (Stand Aside, Interfere Little) will be great.

 How to Cheat at Gardening and Yard Work, by Jeff Bredenberg, is available at most libraries and of course, on Amazon.com.

-A version of this post was previously published in The South Whidbey Record September 9, 2010
+A version of this post previously appeared in The South Whidbey Record September 9, 2010